In This Article

 - Slag glass was popular during the late Victorian era.

 - Sale prices range from a few dollars to several thousand.

 - Candy dishes, lamps, vases, and picture frames were all made with slag glass.

-Slag glass was a popular material for decorative items from the late 19th to the early 20th century.
+Slag glass was a sought-after material for decorative items from the late 19th to the early 20th century.
 Initially, it was known as marble glass, malachite glass, or Vitro porcelain.
 Eventually, it became known as slagware or slag glass.
 While collectible, the price range varies greatly depending on the item and manufacturer.
 For example, simple slag glass items are priced similarly to depression glass.
-This guide will explain how slag glass was made, when it was popular, and what its worth.
+This guide will explain how slag glass was made, when it was popular, and what it’s worth.

-What is Slag Glass?
+What Is Slag Glass?

 Slag glass is a man-made opaque base glass with marbelized swirls in a different color.
 Manufacturers used the glass in molds to make bowls, compotes, vases, plant cache pots, and more.
 In addition, slag glass panels were used in lamps, jewelry boxes, and other collectibles.
 Slag glass is named after silicate slag, a colorful material that is a byproduct of molten steel.
 Manufacturers usually make slag glass by mixing this silicate slag with clear glass.